- Visitor Center

 VanDam Outdoor Classroom – 20′ x 30′ pavilion with eight picnic tables adjacent to a fishing pond (fishing by permission only), outhouse located approximately 1/8 mile down the trail, located in the middle of the ODC Nature Preserve

-Spoelhof Outdoor Classroom – 20′ x 30′ pavilion with eight picnic tables adjacent to a fishing pond (fishing by permission only), outhouse located approximately 1/4 mile away at the Fillmore Discovery Park
+Spoelhof Outdoor Classroom – 20′ x 30′ pavilion with eight picnic tables adjacent to a fishing pond (fishing by permission only), outhouse located approximately 1/4 mile away at Fillmore Discovery Park

 The Kuipers Archery Education Facility is NOT open to the public for archery.
 The area is used by school and organized groups for archery education including learning about early hunting technologies.